Vesterheim Norwegian-American Museum: Egge-Koren House

 Erik Egge built this house in 1852 on his farm 5 mi southeast of Decorah.
 In July 1853, he married Helen Pedersdatter, a widow with two small children.
 From December 1853 to March 1854, newlyweds Rev. Ulrik Vilhelm Kore and his wife Elisabeth lived with the Egges.
 Koren was a pioneer Lutheran minister who played a significant role in the development of the spiritual and intellectual development of Norwegians in America.
 He played an active part in the Synod of the Norwegian Evangelical Lutheran Church in America, holding various positions including president of the synod from 1894 until his death in 1910.
 Elisabeth Koren was an author of The Diary of Elisabeth Koren, 1853-1855 which provides detailed insight into what it was like for four adults and two children to spend the winter in a one-room 14 by 16 ft log house.

 Norsvin Mill

 Norsvin Mill was built in the 1800s in Norway and given to the Luther College Museum by Knut Norswing so that it might house the millstones brought to America by his grandfather, Knut Norsvin.
-The mill and stones came from the Kongsken farm in Vang, Valdres, Norway.
+The mill house came from the Kongslien farm in what is now Vang Municipality in Valdres, Norway.